-Wine Tasting: Generally, flights of wine are poured by bar staff at individual wineries (typically about 1 ounce), which allow the consumer to taste the varying styles of wine produced by the Vintner.
+Wine Tasting: Generally, flights of wine are poured by bar staff at individual wineries (typically about 1 ounce), which allows the consumer to taste the varying styles of wine produced by the Vintner.

 First of all, some wineries don’t offer tours, so if you run into that you may already be able to knock some off your list.
-Secondly, wine tastings can be great, but they usually don’t provide the more emotional connection to the winery since you aren’t also visiting the grounds and learning about the wine making process.
+Secondly, wine tastings can be great, but they usually don’t provide a more emotional connection to the winery since you aren’t also visiting the grounds and learning about the winemaking process.
 Of course, there are many wineries out there that have excellent bar staff and can still offer a phenomenal experience.

 Second, I think it’s critical to try both tours and tastings.
-Based on the criteria I mentioned above, do your wine tours at fancy or well known properties, and simply taste at the ones that are less impressive.
+Based on the criteria I mentioned above, do your wine tours at fancy or well-known properties, and simply taste at the less impressive ones.
 This allows for a flexible, more immersive experience.

-For instance, the first day, I may just want the freedom to roam with no time constraints.
-The second day, perhaps there’s a really epic winery I want to visit which requires a reservation, so I stick to a more structured schedule.
+For instance, on the first day, I may just want the freedom to roam with no time constraints.
+On the second day, perhaps there’s an epic winery I want to visit which requires a reservation, so I stick to a more structured schedule.

 Know Your Favorite Style(s) of Wine